mailplane/mailplane.github.com/_posts/help/2013-11-10-switch_to_account.md

 - accounts
 ---

-The 'Switch to account' functionality of Mailplane 3 allows you to switch between an unlimited number of accounts.
-It unifies tabs with the switch functionality of Mailplane 2.
+The 'Switch to account' functionality of Mailplane 3 allows you to switch between a set of accounts.
 Simply go to Mailplane 3 > Switch to account... or press `Control-Command-A`.

-To be correct we're switching between workspaces instead of just accounts.
-A workspace contains a number of tabs and a cookie storage.
-Switching means changing to another workspace with a separate cookie storage and thus you won't be logged-in to the same accounts anymore.

-We recommend to have one workspace with two or three tabs (those you're using on a daily basis) and one tab per workspace for those accounts you need to check from time to time.
-It's completely up to you but having too many tabs per workspace makes switching slower and more resource intense.
+It is helpful for customers with a lot of accounts because it reduces the number of tabs.
+Having less tabs saves screen-estate and memory.

 We have three cases in the example below: